 You can’t complain in low season, however, when rooms here go for as little as US$25 a night.
 All rooms have flat screen TVs, tea and coffee making facilities, and small fridges.

-Images are used with the permission of Luxury Escapes.
+Images used with permission from Luxury Escapes and lodgings featured.

 Do let us know if you check into any of our picks of the best Ubud resorts with jungle views and jaw dropping infinity pools as we’d love to hear about your experience.